-However, odds for President Trump’s resignation have shifted since the reveal of the Mueller Report, the pending reveal of his recent tax returns, and the subpoena of his closest allies and son.
+However, odds for President Trump’s resignation have shifted since the reveal of the Mueller Report and the “Ukraine Phone Call,” the pending reveal of his recent tax returns, and the subpoena of his closest allies and son.
 Therefore, the likeliness for his resignation has increased.
-There is more interest from oddsmakers in providing these odds and more investment from bettors on getting in on the action.
+There is more interest from oddsmakers in providing these odds and more investment from bettors looking to get in on the action.

 While specific odds for Trump’s resignation are not posted at the moment, there are other political odds you can consider wagering on at the sportsbooks you see below.
 Once the odds for Trump’s resignation are posted at the bookmakers, we will provide that information here.
 In the meantime, feel free to look at other political betting lines and prop bets.

 |100% Max $300||Visit Site||Review|

 As mentioned above, Trump would likely only resign from office if he was facing a severe obstacle he could not get around or voluntarily chooses to leave by relieving himself from the pressure of being in office.
 Throughout the President’s duration in office, he has blocked specific reports and information from being released to his colleagues.

 Now, many voters are asking the question, “Will Trump resign in his first term before 2020?”
 Trump’s 2020 re-election campaign is still active and he still seeks to win the 2020 Republican nomination, with the President making many appearances and engaging with the public and media, even if some of these engagements are over Twitter, his favorite platform.
 For this reason, many Trump supporters and even critics assume Trump will make it to a second term and win the 2020 Presidential Election.